Budgies As Pets

 - It is essential for your budgie to always have access to clean fresh water.
 Change your pet's water every day to help your bird stay happy!

 - Even before you consider purchasing a budgie, it is important to locate a vet in your area that has training in the treatment of avian patients.
 If your budgie becomes ill, knowing where you can find help quickly is going to be important.

 - Your pet budgie should see an avian veterinarian every 6 - 12 months for a standard checkup including a fecal exam, blood work and a wing or nail trim (if required).

 - Some common health issues seen in budgies include parasites, obesity, chronic egg laying, overgrown nails and beaks, and egg binding.
 Contact your avian vet right away if you have any concerns about your budgie's health.

 Looking for a veterinarian that cares for birds in Davidson County?
 Contact Thomasville Veterinary Hospital Urgent Care + Surgery.
-Our vets have experience caring for a wide range of birds and other exotic companion animals.
+Our vets will be able to direct you to the place where your avian companion can receive care.

 Looking for a vet in the Thomasville area?

 We're always accepting new patients, so contact our veterinary hospital today to book your pet's first appointment.

 If you are looking for an unconventional pet that will provide many years of companionship and love, a talking bird may be right for you.
 These entertaining creatures make delightful pets for owners willing to offer birds the care they need to stay happy and healthy.
 Our Thomasville vets share some of their favorite talking bird species.